Outline

 Encouraging interdisciplinary research

 The natural sciences are split into various fields such as physics, chemistry, and biology, and the level of specialization is constantly growing, leading to ever finer divisions of research areas.
 Different disciplines also choose their research subjects and methods for attacking problems differently.
-Technical terms are also used in different ways, making it difficult for researchers to communicate with each other.
+Furthermore, technical terms are used in different ways, making it difficult for researchers in different fields to communicate with one another.

 Utilizing modern mathematics

-In iTHEMS, we are working toward the full-scale utilization of modern mathematics to actively promote interdisciplinary research.
-Currently, most of the mathematics used in theoretical science were created in the19th century to the first half of the 20th century.
+At iTHEMS, we are working toward the full-scale utilization of modern mathematics to actively promote interdisciplinary research.
+Currently, most of the mathematics used in theoretical science was created in the 19th century to the first half of the 20th century.
 Mathematics has become extremely abstract since the middle of the 20th century, and has accumulated powerful techniques and methods.
 This abstract framework has the potential to solve many open problems in natural science.
 Moreover, the abstract framework of modern mathematics may lead to yet unknown mathematical connections among phenomena in physics, biology, and other areas.

 Mathematics is a common language of theoretical studies.
-By gathering together, researchers in natural and mathematical sciences can make the future of science richer by providing new perspectives and ideas.
+Gathering together researchers in natural and mathematical sciences can make the future of science richer by providing new perspectives and ideas.

 Flexible organization

-Scientists within iTHEMS carry out high-level research independently based on their own interest.
-Rather than having a solid team or group structure, iTHEMS uses new platform called the "Research CELL".
-A CELL is like a small roundtable with a challenging theme.
+Scientists within iTHEMS carry out high-level research independently based on their own interests.
+Rather than having a solid team or group structure, iTHEMS uses a new platform called the “Research Cell”.
+A cell is like a small roundtable with a challenging theme.

-Currently, we have four CELLs: "Extreme Universe", "Life and Evolution", "Mathematics and AI" and "Future Geometry".
-Researchers can join any of the CELLs they are interested in and interact with others from different disciplines.
-Additionally, CELLs can be created, divided, or fused together.
-The most important element of iTHEMS is the ideas of the individual researchers who drive the evolution of CELLs, iTHEMS and the future of science.
+Currently, we have four cells: “Extreme Universe”, “Life and Evolution”, “Mathematics and AI”, and “Future Geometry”.
+Researchers can join any of the cells they are interested in and interact with others from different disciplines.
+Additionally, cells can be created, divided, or fused together.
+The most important element of iTHEMS is the ideas of individual researchers who drive the evolution of cells, iTHEMS, and the future of science.

 Facilitating daily interactions